Church of Our Lady of the Assumption and St Gregory: History

+John Francis Bentley designed a new church.
+However, only part of this was carried out but is now visible in the Marian side altar which is his first ever work in mosaic of the human figure, and the sanctuary with the Coronation of the Virgin Mary in an apse based on that of an early Roman basilica.

+During the abdication crisis of 1936, Queen Mary prayed before the statue of Our Lady of Warwick street - a life size copy of Our Lady from the Rue du Bac - and sent a bouquet of flowers every week until her death.

-The church has attracted many prominent Catholic worshippers, including Mrs Fitzherbert, who was sacramentally, but not civilly married to George IV, and the young Cardinal Newman.
+The church has attracted many prominent Catholic worshippers.
+Queen Maria II da Gloria had a requiem Mass said in 1853, which was pictured in the Illustrated London News.
+Amongst many other famous Catholics was Mrs Fitzherbert, who was sacramentally, but not civilly married to George IV, and the young Cardinal Newman.
+Later in his life, Newman said of Warwick Street: "Were St Athanasius or St Ambrose in London now, they would go to worship not at St Paul's Cathedral but at Warwick Street."
 The Irish politician Daniel O'Connell attended regularly when in London.
-The Victorian explorer and translator of the Kama Sutra Sir Richard Burton married in the church and the novelist Evelyn Waugh had his second wedding here in 1937.
+The Victorian explorer and translator of the Kama Sutra, Sir Richard Burton, married in the church and the novelist Evelyn Waugh had his second wedding here in 1937.
 In 1983, the funeral Mass for Ralph Richardson, a regular worshipper, was held at the church.

 Present day

 In the early 21st century, the church was the home of "one of the most successful LGBT Catholic parishes in the world".
 For six years, these "Soho masses" offered twice-monthly services “particularly welcoming to lesbian, gay, bisexual and transgendered Catholics, their parents, friends and families”.
 In 2013, under pressure from the Vatican, they were forced to move to the Church of the Immaculate Conception, Farm Street in nearby Mayfair; Archbishop Vincent Nichols attended their first Mass there in 2013.

-In the same year the church was entrusted to the Personal Ordinariate of Our Lady of Walsingham.
+Following this move, the church was entrusted to the Personal Ordinariate of Our Lady of Walsingham during Lent 2013.
+Since this point, Msgr Keith Newton has resided at the presbytery and the church has reinstated its choral tradition with a range of music from early 20th century Anglican music to Mozart.
+The church acts as the central church of the Ordinariate.